Dilshad-create/FlashChat/README.md

 ## Hello

-- incorporate Firebase into your Flutter projects.
 - use Firebase authentication to register and sign in users.
 - create animations using the Flutter Hero widget.
 - create custom aniamtions using Flutter's animation controller.
-- mixins and how they differ from superclasses.
 - use ListViews to build scrolling views.
 - use Firebase Cloud Firestore to store and retrieve data on the fly.